MeSabya/Kubernetes/TroubleShoot/Troubleshooting.md

 May 30 13:08:20 node01 kubelet[4554]: E0530 13:08:20.141826    4554 run.go:74] "command failed" err="failed to construct kubelet dependencies: unable to load client CA file /etc/kubernetes/pki/WRONG-CA-FILE.crt: open /etc/kubernetes/pki/WRONG-CA-FILE.crt: no such file or directory"
 ```

+## Some Important points
+👉 Some important configurations are passed to kubelet from /var/lib/kubelet/config.yaml file.

+👉 Control plane is running on the port 6443.

+👉 The config file used by the kubelet is located at /etc/kubernetes/kubelet.conf.
+It has some configs , and the controlplane port number is mentioned here.